We are so excited to share our summer issue, on newsstands now!

-To find a copy near you, click here for a third-party search tool called MagFinder.
-Just pop in your zip code + RUE, and a list of retailers will generate for your area!
-Think Barnes & Noble, Books-a-Million, Whole Foods, Walmart, CVS, Fred Meyer…anywhere that sells your favorite magazines!
+We’re available at fine retailers near you, including Barnes & Noble, Whole Foods, Walmart, CVS, Fred Meyer…anywhere that sells your favorite magazines!
+For a digital copy, we are now available on PressReader.
 We hope you enjoy the issue.
 Here’s an excerpt from our Editor-in-Chief, Kelli Lamb:

 Though spring usually gets the credit for “new beginnings,” I’ve always found summer to be the electrifying new start I crave.
 Perhaps it was my childhood schedule—my mom was an elementary school principal, so I really got to bask in the glow of the “off” season.
 To me, the longer days symbolize an opportunity to completely step away from our usual routines and shake things up a bit.
 Laugh deeply.
 Live fully.
 Do all the wonderfully sappy, sentimental things you might find on a hand-painted sign in a lake house your family has been going to for decades.
 While responsibility will still call and routines will likely stay in place, we can take that same feeling of freedom into the exciting months ahead.